 In a setting straight out of Enid Blyton’s Famous Five series, Taikoo welcomes children with open arms and lashings of lemonade.
 This is a huge, rambling house that recalls Uncle Quentin’s Kirrin Cottage.

 While kids might be tempted to hunt for secret passages or smugglers’ tunnels, a more accessible source of fun could be the indoor pool, piping hot at 28 degrees and piping music through its own sound system.

 Three acres of formal gardens and three more of paddocks mean that exploring trumps the Xbox, and a tree swing waits in the woods.
-Footballs are provided for games in the paddock, while kids who can’t be parted from their dogs or horses needn’t be.
+Footballs are provided for games in the paddock, while kids who can’t be parted from their dogs needn’t be.
 The trails of northern Dartmoor await.

 There’s superfast rural broadband for anyone wanting to stay connected, and DVDs and a media system in the TV room.
 Two cots, two high chairs and a baby monitor make Taikoo baby-friendly.